Flag

 Force Health Protection (FHP) specialists trained in environmental and occupational health, working to reduce or eliminate the incidence of disease and non-battle injury.

-Force Health Organisation primarily health within camps and bases, and has the lead role of preparing NZDF military personnel as ‘health fit’ and ‘health ready’ for operations.
-Force Health maintains facilities including dental centres, gymnasiums, health centres, and rehabilitation facilities.
-Force Health also maintains a performance health research cell, and supports specific roles and tasks within New Zealand.
-These tasks include aeromedical evacuation and Search and Rescue (SAR) response, the delivery of health support to meet international runway airworthiness standards, and provision of health related National Contingency (NATCON) needs.
+Force Health Organisation delivers primarily health within camps and bases, has the lead role of preparing NZDF military personnel as ‘health fit’ and ‘health ready’ for operations, and supports health tasks within New Zealand.
+Force Health maintains facilities including dental centres, gymnasiums, health centres, rehabilitation facilities, and performance health research.
+New Zealand based support tasks include aeromedical evacuation and Search and Rescue (SAR) response, the delivery of health support to meet international runway airworthiness standards, and provision of health related National Contingency (NATCON) needs.

 The Aviation Medical Unit (AMU) provides aerospace medicine expertise to manage the health and safety of pilots and aircrew.
 It also delivers specific aeromedical training and related development and research, and maintains strategic aeromedical evacuation services.
 A vital output of the unit is hypobaric training, preparing pilots and aircrew to respond to life-support malfunction at high altitude.
-The unit operates under the Directorate of Air Force Safety and Health (DASH), but maintains links with the wider health services.
+The unit operates under the Directorate of Air Force Safety and Health (DASH), but maintains links with the wider health services and healthcare workforce.

-J1 Health is the specific branch tasked with planning and commanding health elements within a deployment.
+J1 Health (J1H) is the specific branch tasked with planning, and commanding health elements within a deployment.
 This branch sits within Joint Forces Headquarters New Zealand (JFHQNZ) which has overall responsibility for command and planning of forces deploying outside of New Zealand.

-Health Services Support has the management responsibility across all aspects of Integrated Logistics Support (ILS), including areas of supply chain management, transportation, and health support for all equipment and materiel in the capability areas of biomedical, consumables, dental, Force Health Protection, gymnasium, blood products, and pharmaceuticals.
+Health Services Support manages all aspects of Integrated Logistics Support (ILS): chain management, transportation, and health support for all equipment and materiel.
+This includes biomedical/electrical repair, consumables, blood products, and pharmaceuticals.
+Range covers deployed and non-deployed medical treatment clinics, and gymnasiums.
 It also manages the NZDF medical store, which is responsible for the repackaging of medications that enables Medics and other qualified staff to issue medications under the Defence Medical Treatment Protocols.
 Logistic supply and deployed logistics are supported by health’s Logistic Support Squadron, who maintain the skills required for managing health material for the Deployable Health Organisation.

-The Defence Health School trains medics in a tri-service course, and conducts medical staff officer training.
+The Defence Health School trains medics in a tri-service course, and operates courses in medical planning for medical staff-officers.

 Training